-The Legacy Hero series is not really a different watch, but is listed separatly on the Garmin website.
-Technically it is a vivoactive 4 (First avenger) or vivactive 4S (Captain Marvel) with a custom look and some gimmicks for fans of the comics or movies.
+The Legacy series are not really different watches, but are listed separately on the Garmin website.
+Technically it is a vivoactive 4 or 4S with a custom look and some gimmicks for fans of the comics or movies.

-Instead of a polymer wirst band, it has a leather/silicone combination.
-Also both have their own watch face and the backside has a unique design for the super heroes.
-Additionally there are some minor features in Garmin Connect plus super hero badges.
+Instead of a polymer wrist band, it has a leather/silicone combination.
+Also both have their own watch face and the backside has a unique design for the super heroes or anti heros.
+Additionally there are some minor features in Garmin Connect plus unique badges.

 The last smartwatch is the Venu.
 It is mainly a vivoactive 4 with smaller case.
 Plus it has an AMOLED-Display, which is super clear and crisp.

 Generally for the smartwatches: Do you want a nice looking watch and you need basic features only, then the vivomove HR fits your needs.
 If you want GPS and the latest Garmin features, take a look at the vivomove 3 watches.
 For really exclusive designs, take the vivomove 3 Style or event the vivomove 3 Luxe.

 If you are searching for (or if you are happy with) a watch looking like a sport watch, then check out the vivoactive 4.

 Fans of the avengers could also buy the Legacy hero as they are technically identical.